NIQ-Project/niq-backend/README.md

 - [Back-End](https://git.heroku.com/monthly-backend.git "Monthly's Back-End Website")

 ## `Pitch`
 Got a bucket list of things to do before the end of the month?
 Use Monthly!
-Monthly is a service that helps you track all of your monthly goals and tasks by oraganizing every month into a list.
+Monthly is a service that helps you track all of your monthly goals and tasks by organizing every month into a list.

 ## `How It Works`
 Users get started by creating an account then logging in.
 From there they are able to create lists and assign them a month, then create tasks within their lists.